(Blood-Derived) Stem Cell Procedure

 Venous Stem Cell Procedure

-Just like the bone marrow procedure, the venous stem cell procedure is performed in a clinical outpatient setting over the course of three days.
+Just like the bone marrow procedure, the venous stem cell procedure is performed in a clinical outpatient setting over the course of two days.
 After the Lung Institute’s medical staff has determined that a patient is a candidate for treatment, he or she will be asked to fill out all of the required paper work.
 A pulmonary function test will be performed, and the patient will go through a preparation process.
-Following the insertion of an IV, the autologous, hematopoietic stem cells are harvested, separated and immediately returned to the patient’s body intravenously where they can promote healing.
-This process is repeated on day two and day three of the patient’s treatment program.
+Following the insertion of an IV, the autologous, hematopoietic stem cells are harvested, processed and separated and then immediately returned to the patient’s body intravenously where they may promote healing.
+This process is also repeated on day two of the patient’s treatment program.
 This minimally invasive procedure is less painful than the bone marrow procedure and has proven to be a viable option for many patients with chronic obstructive pulmonary disease (COPD).
-At the end of day three, the overseeing physician will do a thorough evaluation of the patient’s treatment and prep him or her for follow-up care.
+At the end of day two, the overseeing physician will do a thorough evaluation of the patient’s treatment and prep him or her for follow-up care.

 The patient will receive follow up care at the two-week, three-month and six-month mark following his or her treatment.
 The patient is encouraged to return for a follow-up appointment with his or her pulmonologist at the three-month mark.

 - The Future of Regenerative Medicine is bright, and more promising all the time.
 Future breakthroughs in regenerative medicine promise the ability to regrow tissue to cure disease or repair damaged ...
 Read more

 - Venous or Bone Marrow The Lung Institute offers a bone marrow option for stem cell treatments.
 People with the debilitating symptoms of lung diseases like chronic obstructive pulmonary disease (COPD) and pulmonary ...
 Read more